-To connect the theoretical and conceptual content of the classroom with the practice world, students must complete 40 hours of volunteer service in approved agency/program setting prior to entering the field in the senior year.
-Twenty hours of the 40 must be in the same agency/program.
+To connect the theoretical and conceptual content of the classroom with the practice world, students must complete 40 hours of volunteer service in an approved agency/program setting by the end of the semester prior to applying to the field.
+Twenty of the forty hours must be in the same agency/program.
 The remaining hours may be across multiple sites/programs.
 This experience may be paid or volunteer and must be pre-approved by the student's faculty adviser.
-The service hours must be completed post high school and before entering field work (SW 640/640A).
-In addition, students complete a 450 hour internship over two semesters during the senior year.
+The service hours must be completed post high school and by the end of the semester prior to field application.
+In addition, students complete a 450-hour internship over two semesters during the senior year.
 This is the senior capstone experience.
 The field placement in the final year of the baccalaureate program is arranged between the student and the field education coordinator.
 Evaluation of this senior field placement is one tool that measures student achievement of program competencies.
 Students are required to pay a liability insurance fee for their off-campus field education experience.
-In compliance with CSWE accreditation standards, the B.S. in social work program does not grant social work course credits for life experience or work experience.
+In compliance with CSWE accreditation standards, the B.S. in social work program does not grant social work course credit for life or work experience.

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of the social work major.
-Social work majors are required to take SW 424, 525, 550, 551, 601, 622, 623, 625, and the senior capstone course sequence 640, 640A, 641, 641A.
-In addition, students are expected to successfully complete four courses taken from the disciplines of anthropology/sociology, zoology, philosophy, and psychology.
-Many of these also may fulfill Discovery Program requirements.
+Social work majors are required to take SW 424, 525, 550, 551, 601, 622, 623, 625, and the senior capstone course sequence (640, 640A, 641, 641A).
+Students must maintain a 2.0 and earn a C or better in the 12 social work major courses.
+In addition, students are expected to successfully complete four additional courses as part of a liberal arts foundation for the major.
+Students choose one course from an approved list of courses in two different categories: anthropology/sociology and zoology and then must choose two additional courses from an approved list of diversity courses.
+These four courses may also satisfy University Discovery requirements.
 Students wishing to minor in social work are required to take SW 424, SW 525, and any three other courses offered by the department, excluding SW 640, 641.
 Students interested in either a major or minor in social work should consult with the undergraduate program coordinator, Martha Byam, Pettee Hall, Room 231, (603) 862-1077.